netreconlab/ParseCareKit/README.md

 - [x] OCKOutcomeValue <-> OutcomeValue
 - [x] OCKScheduleElement <-> ScheduleElement
 - [x] OCKNote <-> Note
-- [x] OCKRevisionRecord.KnowledgeVector <-> KnowledgeVector
+- [x] OCKRevisionRecord.KnowledgeVector <-> Clock

 ## CareKit Sample App with ParseCareKit
 A sample app, [CareKitSample-ParseCareKit](https://github.com/netreconlab/CareKitSample-ParseCareKit), connects to the aforementioned [parse-hipaa](https://github.com/netreconlab/parse-hipaa) and demonstrates how CareKit data can be easily synched to the Cloud using ParseCareKit.

 ### ParseCareKit.plist with server connection information
 ParseCareKit comes with a helper method, [ParseCareKitUtility.setupServer()](https://github.com/netreconlab/ParseCareKit/blob/4912bf7677511d148b52d03146c31cc428a83454/ParseCareKit/ParseCareKitUtility.swift#L14) that easily helps apps connect to your parse-server.
-To leverage the helper method, copy the [ParseCareKit.plist](https://github.com/netreconlab/CareKitSample-ParseCareKit/blob/master/OCKSample/Supporting%20Files/ParseCareKit.plist) file your "Supporting Files" folder in your Xcode project.
+To leverage the helper method, copy the [ParseCareKit.plist](https://github.com/netreconlab/CareKitSample-ParseCareKit/blob/main/OCKSample/Supporting%20Files/ParseCareKit.plist) file your "Supporting Files" folder in your Xcode project.
 Be sure to change `ApplicationID` and `Server` to the correct values for your server.
 Simply add the following inside `didFinishLaunchingWithOptions` in `AppDelegate.swift`:

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {